Fees and Bursaries

 Other Tuition Charges

 There is no charge for exercise books or returnable text books, but work books, revision guides and some activities, trips and consumables will incur an extra charge.
 There is a charge for external examinations, which varies from one examination to another.
-Pupils requiring the assistance of the Learning Support Department may incur a separate charge of £864 per term for Senior School and £684 for Prep School.
-Pupils taking English as an Additional Language are charged at £60 per hour.
+Pupils requiring the assistance of the Learning Support Department may incur a separate charge of £890 per term for Senior School and £700 for Prep School.
+Pupils taking English as an Additional Language are charged at £75 per hour.
 This may be reduced if the pupil is taught as part of a group.
-The Technology charge in the Senior School covers the exclusive use of the Surface device.
-It is charged at £78 termly for First and Second Forms for the Surface Go, and £115 termly for Third Form to Upper Sixth for the Surface Pro.
+The Technology charge in covers the exclusive use of a Surface device and is charged termly to pupils in Year Six and above at £100 with a Surface Go in the Prep School, and £138 in the Senior School with a Surface Pro.

 School Fees Protection Scheme